sup4mile/clusters/README.md

 1. emp_sh_wap_regress.do

     Regress change of employment share in WAP on changes in import per workers, manu employ share in employ, hhi_4, and the interaction of changes in import per workers with hhi_4 under different year stacks

+emp_sh_wap_regress.log

+Saved the do file into a log file

 2. log_emp_regress.do

     Regress log difference in employement on changes in import per workers, manu employ share in employ, hhi_4, and the interaction of changes in import per workers with hhi_4 under different year stacks

+log_emp_regress.log

+Saved the do file into a log file

 ## Batch File